 Dr. Green's current research focuses on the role of the military and militarization in modern China.
-He has taught HIST 270 China and the West, HIST 380 Modern China Since 1840, HIST 484 East Asian Military Systems, and HIST 490 Majors Seminars on Sages and Statecraft in China and the Japanese Samurai.
+He has taught HIST 270 China and the West, HIST 376 Modern Japan, HIST 378 Early China, HIST 380 Modern China, HIST 484 East Asian Military Systems - China, HIST 490 seminars on Sages and Statecraft in China and the Japanese Samurai, and HIST 403 seminars on Chinese Foreign Relations in Historical Perspective and Thinking About War: The History of Strategy.

 An analysis of changes in institutions and ideas in China from the late Imperial Period to the most recent developments of the Chinese Revolution.
 Approaches are thematic, by periods, and by problems.